Bert Llewellyn: Career

 Llewellyn only played eleven minutes of one match for the "Cobblers" due to a serious leg injury he sustained on his debut.
-He therefore played little part in the club's Third Division title winning campaign in 1962–63, and soon departed the County Ground.
+He, therefore, played little part in the club's Third Division title-winning campaign in 1962–63 and soon departed the County Ground.
 He moved on to Bill Moore's Walsall in February 1964.
 He scored six goals in 17 Third Division games in 1963–64 and 1964–65, a solid return for a striker just returning to fitness in a struggling team.
 He then left Fellows Park, and joined Allan Brown's Cheshire County League side Wigan Athletic.

 Llewellyn made his league debut for Wigan against Buxton, scoring twice in a 4–3 win.
 He formed a solid partnership with Harry Lyon, and hit 57 goals in 57 games in his first season at Springfield Park, as the "Latics" finished as the league's runners-up in 1965–66.
-He also helped the club to win the Cheshire League Cup, Lancashire Junior Cup and Liverpool Non League Senior Cup.
-He scored 28 goals in 40 games in 1966–67, as Wigan finished in second place again, whilst lifting four trophies: the Liverpool Non League Senior Cup, Lancashire Floodlit Cup, and the Northern Floodlit League championship and cup.
-Llewellyn then hit 18 goals in 35 league games in 1967–68, his last season in football.
-In all he scored 140 goals in 185 appearances across all competitions in just three seasons at Wigan, playing under the management of four different men: Allan Brown, Alf Craig, Harry Leyland, and Allan Sanders.
+He also helped the club to win the Cheshire League Cup, Lancashire Junior Cup and Liverpool Non-League Senior Cup.
+He scored 28 goals in 40 games in 1966–67, as Wigan finished in second place again, whilst lifting four trophies: the Liverpool Non-League Senior Cup, Lancashire Floodlit Cup, and the Northern Floodlit League championship and cup.
+Llewellyn hit 18 goals in 35 league games in 1967–68, his last season in football.
+In all, he scored 140 goals in 185 appearances across all competitions in just three seasons at Wigan, playing under the management of four different men: Allan Brown, Alf Craig, Harry Leyland, and Allan Sanders.
 He hit five goals on two separate occasions, hit four goals in three other games, and also claimed a total of six hat-tricks.